Dorian Finney-Smith Player Props: Nets vs. Cavaliers

 Dorian Finney-Smith Insights vs. the Cavaliers

-- On defense, the Cavaliers have conceded 106.6 points per game, which is the best in the NBA.
+- The Cavaliers are the best defensive squad in the league, allowing 106.6 points per game.

-- The Cavaliers allow 40.8 rebounds per contest, ranking second in the NBA.
+- The Cavaliers give up 40.9 rebounds per game, ranking second in the NBA.

-- The Cavaliers are the best squad in the NBA, giving up 23 assists per game.
+- Conceding 23 assists per game, the Cavaliers are the best squad in the league.

-- Giving up 11.4 made 3-pointers per game, the Cavaliers are the second-ranked squad in the league.
+- Looking at 3-pointers, the Cavaliers have conceded 11.3 makes per contest, second in the league.

 Dorian Finney-Smith vs. the Cavaliers